jfransella/AI-From_Scratch_To_Scale/VS_Code_Setup_Guide.md

 # VS Code Setup Guide for AI From Scratch to Scale

-This guide will help you set up VS Code for optimal development with our AI project, including Flake8 linting, Black formatting, and more.
+This guide will help you set up VS Code for optimal development with our AI project, including Pylint linting, Black formatting, and more.

 ## 🚀 Quick Setup